Kandahar Bilingual Rock Inscription

 The Kandahar Bilingual Rock Inscription, also known as the Kandahar Edict of Ashoka and less commonly as the Chehel Zina Edict, is an inscription in the Greek and Aramaic languages that dates back to 260 BCE and was carved by the Mauryan emperor Ashoka (r.
 268–232 BCE) at Chehel Zina, a mountainous outcrop near Kandahar, Afghanistan.
-It is the among the earliest-known edicts of Ashoka, having been inscribed around the 8th year of his reign (c.
+It is among the earliest-known edicts of Ashoka, having been inscribed around the 8th year of his reign (c.
 260 BCE), and precedes all of his other inscriptions, including the Minor Rock Edicts and Barabar Caves in India and the Major Rock Edicts.
 This early inscription was written exclusively in the Greek and Aramaic languages.
 It was discovered below a 1 m layer of rubble in 1958 during an excavation project around Kandahar, and is designated as KAI 279.

 It is sometimes considered to be a part of Ashoka's Minor Rock Edicts (consequently dubbed "Minor Rock Edict No. 4"), in contrast to his Major Rock Edicts, which contain portions or the totality of his edicts from 1–14.
 The Kandahar Edict of Ashoka is one of two ancient inscriptions in Afghanistan that contain Greek writing, with the other being the Kandahar Greek Inscription, which is written exclusively in the Greek language.
 Chehel Zina, the mountainous outcrop where the edicts were discovered, makes up the western side of the natural bastion of the ancient Greek city of Alexandria Arachosia as well as the Old City of modern-day Kandahar.

 The edict remains on the mountainside that it was discovered on.
 According to the Italian archaeologist Umberto Scerrato, "the block lies at the eastern base of the little saddle between the two craggy hills below the peak on which the celebrated Cehel Zina of Babur are cut".
 A cast of the inscription is present in the National Museum of Afghanistan in Kabul.
 In the Kandahar Edict, Ashoka, a patron of Buddhism, advocates the adoption of piety (using the Greek-language term Eusebeia for the Indian concept of Dharma) to the Greek community of Afghanistan.

 Background

-Greek communities lived in the northwest of the Mauryan empire, currently in Pakistan, notably ancient Gandhara near the current Pakistani capital of Islamabad, and in the region of Arachosia, nowadays in Southern Afghanistan, following the conquest and the colonization efforts of Alexander the Great around 323 BCE.
+Greek communities lived in the northwest of the Mauryan empire, currently in Afghanistan, notably ancient Greco-Bactria near the Afghan Region of Badakhshan, and in the region of Arachosia, nowadays in Southern Afghanistan, following the conquest and the colonization efforts of Alexander the Great around 323 BCE.
 These communities therefore seem to have been still significant in the area of Afghanistan during the reign of Ashoka, about 70 years after Alexander.